 It’s completely worth your time when it comes to learning how to make Jamu Kunyit Jaha Asam.

-Come to Indonesia, you will stumble upon several stalls selling Es Kelapa Muda, a drink made of cold coconut water and young coconut meat.
+Coconut is one of the most famous fruits in Indonesia.
+Coming to this country, you will stumble upon several stalls selling Es Kelapa Muda, a drink made of cold coconut water and young coconut meat.

 Sometimes, to sweeten the drink, people add honey or syrup.
 The syrup often is coco pandan syrup which consists of pandan juice and coconut syrup.
 Besides, cinnamon and clove might be included depending on each person’s appetite.